 Some categories of immigrants are not subject to the public charge test.

-- Active duty and reserve US military service members and their families
+- Active duty and reserve US military service members and their spouses and unmarried minor children

 - Refugees, people who have been granted asylum, individuals receiving U visas for crime victims or T visas for trafficking victims